 - Christian Brothers outreach sites in Kenya, Bolivia, Zambia or New Orleans.

-Learning in Retirement at Iona College
+Learning in Retirement at Iona

 Liberty Partnerships Program

-The Family Therapy Center
+The Iona Family Therapy Center

 Returning Alumni Program

-With the continuing intellectual development of lona graduates in mind, the College has established the Returning Alumni Program.
-Since this program is designed for personal enrichment rather than for college credit, courses are not reflected on the student’s college transcript.
+With the continuing intellectual development of lona graduates in mind, the University has established the Returning Alumni Program.
+Since this program is designed for personal enrichment rather than for university credit, courses are not reflected on the student’s university transcript.
 Interested alumni may arrange to take one undergraduate course during either the fall or spring semester for a nominal fee (refer to Tuition and Fee Schedule ).
 Registration in a course is subject to space availability and/or an acceptable number of regular students registered.
 Registration and payment takes place at the Office of Student Financial Services on the day preceding the start of the term.